Midwives and perinatal bereavement care: preliminary findings from the Memory Box project

 Particularly poignant is the account of a case in which the father was ready to meet his child while the mother was still in absolute denial.
 The midwife accompanied the father, and while the father dressed the child, the mother followed them from a distance, finally entering the room when she felt ready.
 Fathers, this research reminds us, experience grief often ignored, in different ways and at different times than the mother, and deserve attention and recognition in their journey.

-An organization that makes a difference
+When hospital service organization makes a difference

 Quality care depends not only on the individual skills of midwives, but also-and perhaps most importantly-on the organization that supports them.
 The research highlights some elements that really make a difference.